The Birth Order Bias

 The sinner, on the other hand, causes harm to others.
 They’re on the far right of this line.
 They contribute to society’s dysfunction.
 They say, “I’m above you.”
 A “sinner” may not truly be harming others, but if it’s perceived they are, we’ll accuse them of doing so — especially if it makes us saints in comparison.

 Right above the sinner, branching off in the other direction, is the winner.
 A winner has enough resources, and is strong and powerful.
 They thrive in society.
 They say, “I am enough.”
 You want to be a winner, but you don’t want to call yourself one.
-As we learned from Sacco’s story, calling yourself a winner makes you a sinner.
+As we learned from Sacco’s story, calling yourself a winner makes you a sinner, because you’re implying others are losers.

 On the far left is the loser.
 They believe “I’m less than you.”
 A loser is weak, vulnerable, and lacks resources.
 They struggle to survive in society.